1. What we collect

-You have the right to obtain from Mentalytics a confirmation of whether or not personal data concerning you is being processed, and if that is the case, a right to access information including, but not limited to, the purpose of the processing and the categories of personal data that Mentalytics has concerning you.
+You have the right to obtain from Mentalytics a confirmation of whether personal data concerning you is being processed, and if that is the case, a right to access information including, but not limited to, the purpose of the processing and the categories of personal data that Mentalytics has concerning you.
 By your request, Mentalytics is required to provide you with a copy of undergoing processing of your personal data.

 Rectify your data

-If it comes to your knowledge that certain personal data of yours which is being processed by Mentalytics is inaccurate, you have the right to obtain a rectification and in some cases a right to have incomplete data completed.
+If it comes to your knowledge that certain personal data of yours which is being processed by Mentalytics is inaccurate, you have the right to obtain a rectification and, in some cases, a right to have incomplete data completed.